pnp/PnP-Sites-Core/Core/Documentation.md

 > **container:** Name of the container to delete the file from

+#### GetFileFromInsidePackage(System.String,System.String)
+Will first try to find the file based on container/filename from the mapped file names.
+As a fallback it will try to find by container/filename in the pnp file structure, which was the original format.

 ## Core.Framework.Provisioning.Connectors.OpenXML.Model.PnPFileInfo

 File descriptor for every single file in the PnP OpenXML file